-Visualise and outline a project using our Timeline Template to view past and future milestones
+Visualize and outline a project using our timeline template to view past and future milestones.

 What is a timeline?

 A timeline can act as a mini-roadmap for product managers.
 When labeled clearly, it can help you visualize everything you need to do to deliver your product or project successfully.
 Timelines can help you communicate new feature developments, bug fixes, and changes around continuous improvement.
 From a project planning point of view, timelines also help clarify dependencies, resource allocation, workflows, and deadlines.

 Timelines are helpful for:

 Showing teams a visual summary of events or priorities